aunnnn/Just/README.md

 Most apps use only interact with JSON API via simple `GET` and `POST`, so `Alamofire` can be an overkill.
 URLSession should be enough.
 "But I can't remember how to use `URLSession`!", then `Just` is for you.

 ## Contribution
 Pull requests are welcomed!
+No tests yet...

 ## FAQ
 ### Is this for me?
 `Just` is very limited.
 If you need a finer-grain control or performance optimization, you should use other libraries.
 This library is really for those who want to use simple `URLSession` but never remember how to use it.
-Also, check the code if it's what you need.
+Please also note that there is no tests yet...

-Or you could fork this and customize it to your needs.
+You could fork this and customize it to your needs.

 ### Is this related to [JustHTTP](https://github.com/JustHTTP/Just)?
 Totally unrelated.
 Actually, I found them out the moment I finish coding this.
 A library with the same name doing almost the same thing!
 Still, checking the docs and you will notice quickly that our goals are very different.